The Difference Between Jail and Prison and How to Stay Out of Both

 If you or a loved one is facing criminal charges, it’s important to understand the difference between jail and prison.

-Jail is usually for people who are awaiting trial, while prison is for those who have been convicted of a crime.
+Jail is usually a facility that primarily holds people who are awaiting trial, while prison is for those who have been convicted of a crime.
+However, there are exceptions in this jail vs prison definition that we’ll explain later on in this blog.

 In addition, there are differences in the way inmates are treated in jail and prison.
-In this blog post, we will discuss the differences between jail and prison, as well as how to stay out of either one!
+Keep reading to learn about the differences between jail and prison, as well as how to stay out of either one!

-Most jails are run by the local sheriff’s office and house fewer inmates than prisons.
-They are also often less secure than prisons, with fewer guards and less stringent rules.
+Most jails are run by the local sheriff’s office or equivalent law enforcement agency.
+Jails tend to house fewer inmates than prisons.
+Here’s one more important jail and prison difference: Jails are often less secure and restrictive than prisons, with fewer guards and less stringent rules.

 On the other hand, prisons are long-term facilities run by the state or federal government.